gordon2012/portfolio-fullpage/README.md

 - embed github commit heatmap
 - change about page to use reusable flexbox classes
 - change portfolio page to use reusable flexbox classes
+- make scrolling text boxes for about page

 DONE:
 - transfer from CodePen